 Digital expense reporting is faster, more efficient, less prone to fraud, and easier for everyone involved.
 We mean more than just entering receipts into a software program.
 What if digital expense reporting meant you didn’t need paper trails and playing musical chairs around the office?
 Divvy is the first free, fully-automated expense management system that gives every employee a physical and/or virtual card.
 They get to spend with their own power and control, but every purchase is categorized into a budget and automatically uploaded into a visual, real-time web dashboard.
 It’s called swipe to book technology.
 Everything is automated from the swipe of a card, to the spending report in your accounting software.

 Divvy eliminates the need for expense reports

 With Divvy, you can say goodbye to manual expense reports forever.
-Gone are the days of tracking down receipts and interrupting your busy workflow to file a stupid expense report.
+Gone are the days of tracking down receipts and interrupting your busy workflow to file an annoying expense report.
 With Divvy’s smart card, you just spend.
 Transactions come into the app immediately, so everything is tracked by you and your finance team in real-time.

-In short, Divvy can save you the time, the money, and the headache that comes with expense reports, with a tool that’s completely free.
-So reach out to us for a quick demo, and we’ll show you how Divvy can help your company spend smarter.
+Divvy can save you the time, the money, and the headache that comes with expense reports, with a tool that’s completely free.
+Reach out for a quick demo, and we’ll show you how Divvy can help your company spend smarter.